Talgo: Talgo 8

-The Series 8 passenger cars are similar to the Series VII cars, but the diesel generator car at one end of the train has a control cabin for push–pull operation and a two-axle end bogie.
+The Series 8 passenger cars are similar to the Series VII cars, but has an unpowered diesel generator control car for push–pull operation and a two-axle end bogie.
+Each trainset has two accessible cars with 21 seats, three coaches with restrooms (29 seats), four coaches without restrooms (37 seats), a dining car and bistro car with table seating, a baggage car and combined cab and power car.
+All business cars and coaches have space for one accessible seat, seating 286 seats.
 These trains are designed for the North American market.
 Talgo made an agreement in 2009 to build a manufacturing facility in Wisconsin which would initially supply two 14-car trainsets for the Amtrak Hiawatha until the project was cancelled.
 The company expressed hope the plant would later be used to build trains for other U.S. rail projects.

 Early in 2010, the Oregon Department of Transportation announced that it had negotiated the purchase of two 13-car trainsets for use in the Pacific Northwest rail corridor between Eugene and Vancouver, British Columbia.
 These trainsets were also manufactured in Wisconsin and were delivered in 2013.
 The sets are currently operating in the "Cascades" corridor in the Pacific Northwest.
 They have been integrated with the five existing sets in regular service.
 The Series 8 trains offer passengers many modern amenities including high-speed Wi-Fi, reclining seats and a full-service bistro and lounge car.

 In 2014, the state of Michigan expressed interest in operating the unused Talgo 8 cars for their Amtrak Wolverine service.
 Three years later, Amtrak proposed to lease or buy the unused cars in the wake of the 2017 Washington train derailment.
 Ultimately, the two trainsets were sold to Nigeria for use on the Lagos Rail Mass Transit.